techgrounds/cloud-6-repo-MJLippai/04_Cloud_3/AZ-20 Azure DNS.md

     Resource locking to lock a subscription, resource group, or resource.
 Locking prevents other users in your organization from accidentally deleting or modifying critical resources.

-DNSSEC

-Azure DNS does not currently support DNSSEC.
-In most cases, you can reduce the need for DNSSEC by consistently using HTTPS/TLS in your applications.
-If DNSSEC is a critical requirement for your DNS zones, you can host these zones with third-party DNS hosting providers.

 Ease of use